 Thinking about moving to Ireland?
 What about working in Ireland?
 Here's our top tips for the job hunting part of your relocation to the Emerald Isle.

 While we all know to update our CVs with the most recent and relevant information on our skills and experience, what you might not realise is that the structure of CV differs throughout the world.
-Following the standard and rules will make your application look more professional and it will also show you;re familiar with the market.
-Some of the difference might in details, for example in English CVs it's well seen to use strong adjectives - something that wouldn't work in Germany or France.
-Another example could be disclosing your personal information or adding photo - acceptable in continental Europe, but considered redundant on the Emerald Island.
+Following the standard and rules will make your application look more professional and it will also show you're familiar with the market.
+Some of the difference may be in the details, for example:

 Your cover letter is your presentation card and your chance to introduce yourself.
 Make sure to take this opportunity to explain your reasons for planning to relocate.
 One of the first aspects an employer will try to understand when your CV lands at their desk is how serious you are about moving to a new country.
 Your cover letter should show your determination and willingness to relocate.
 Try to be open, honest and specific while listing out your reasons for making the move.